This vegan roasted beet hummus recipe is one of my favorite things to bring to a potluck as a colorful centerpiece for the table.

 When you work alone, there’s no one there to give you advice in the moment.
 Not only are there no road maps or shared resources being handed to you, but there’s no one sitting at the adjacent desk to flash an eye roll if your boss is being a bitch or a deal falls through because mercury is in retrograde.

 During my first few years of blogging and book writing, I definitely took for granted how important it was to have someone by my side sharing in the same wacky, haphazard work experience.
-And now that I’m on my own, I’ve been trying to bring more people into my life who balance a similar hybrid of random professional work and long term book writing.
+Over the last 5 years, I’ve been trying to bring more people into my life who balance a similar hybrid of random professional work and long term book writing.

 These blogger-chef soul sisters are really the only ones who get what my life is like on a daily basis.
 But because of our mutually weird schedules, it can often be hard to get in the same room together to share those ever-necessary eye rolls and commiserate about the healthy hedonism Catch22 of shooting cocktail recipes at 10am on a Wednesday.

-My contribution was this beet hummus with lemony yogurt sauce, which I thought would look particularly fetching with the pink floral menu design.
+And one of my favorite things to bring is this roasted beet hummus recipe.
 If you’re looking for an easy appetizer that will stand out amidst a jam-packed buffet, I highly recommend roasting a beet and adding it to this classic hummus recipe.
 I’ve also made it with white beans instead of chickpeas and it still kills.

 And as always, thanks to everyone here who keeps me company at the office every day, even if it’s just virtually.